 Byrnes led Hamilton to three straight years of 10-plus wins for the first time in program history from 2008 to 2010.
 Byrnes' players hold program records for most runs, hits, doubles, total bases, strikeouts, innings pitched and highest batting average and on-base percentage in a career.
 Ten individual and 10 team season records have been set under Byrnes' leadership.
 The Continentals are 4-2 in the Jackie Robinson Game against Utica College under Byrnes.

 Byrnes was the head coach at Morrisville State College in 2005 and 2006.
 One Morrisville player was selected a National Junior College Association of America (NJCAA) Division III All-American in 2006.
 The All-America award was the first in program history.
 Byrnes' players earned two NJCAA academic All-America and two academic all-region honors.

-Byrnes was an assistant at Morrisville in 2004.
-He earned two varsity letters as an outfielder on the St. Lawrence University baseball team.
-Byrnes graduated in 2002 with a degree in sports and leisure studies and a minor in education.
-He is from Cazenovia, N.Y.
+Byrnes earned two varsity letters as an outfielder on the St. Lawrence University baseball team.
+He graduated with a degree in sports and leisure studies and a minor in education.
+Byrnes is from Cazenovia, N.Y.